CoreyCorza/ComfyUI-CRZnodes/README.md

 # Preferences
 **By default, link visibility may be off for dashboard nodes.
 You can turn them on here**
-There is also the shortcut `alt+backtick` to toggle them quickly.
+There is also a shortcut to toggle them quickly: `alt+backtick`.
 You can change this shortcut in comfyui's preferences by searching for `crz`.
 See note below.
 ![brave_xIgGKTvvjW](https://github.com/user-attachments/assets/e052fb4e-88be-456a-895b-a048de119223)